 - Cape Royal Trail (0.6 mi. / 1.0 km round-trip)

 0.6 mi. / 1.0 km round-trip; 30 minutes approximate round-trip hiking time.
 An easy walk on a flat, paved trail providing views of the canyon, Angels Window, and the Colorado River.
 Markers along the trail interpret the area’s natural history.
-Trail begins at the southeast side of the Cape Royal parking area.
+The trail begins at the southeast side of the Cape Royal parking area.

 - Cape Final Trail (4.0 mi. / 6.4 km round-trip) 2 hours approximate round-trip hiking time.
-A 2-mile walk from dirt parking area to Cape Final.
+A 2-mile walk from the dirt parking area to Cape Final.
 This trail offers a view of the canyon.

 - Uncle Jim Trail 5.0 mi. / 8.0 km round-trip; 3 hours approximate round-trip hiking time.
 Winds through the forest to a point overlooking the canyon and the North Kaibab Trail switchbacks.
 Begins at the North Kaibab Trail parking lot.
 This trail is also used by mules.